samaddmirzaa/london-property-intelligence/README.md

 Decision: RETRAIN, target (price) drifted, PSI 0.262
 ```

-The geography is unchanged, which makes sense: London is still London, the same
+The geography is unchanged as London is still London, the same
 postcodes with the same deprivation scores and the same stations.
 Prices are a
 different story.
 The 2025 median sits well above what the model was trained on, and
 that is exactly the situation where predictions start drifting low.